Acupuncture – Calgary NW

 What to expect during your acupuncture treatment may vary greatly on whether you choose to see one of our Acupuncture Providers or Acupuncturist but also upon what condition you are having treated; but you can be sure that whoever you choose will first examine and interview you in order to determine the approach they feel will best suit your condition.

-As part of a treatment with Dr. Chen or Dr. Wong you can generally expect that they will be treating a musculoskeletal injury and this treatment is probably a part of their treatment plan for your chiropractic care (which can included a variety of soft-tissue treatment methods including Active Release, Function Range Conditioning, Graston, etc.) – ie: reducing inflammation, treating osteoarthritis, pain, etc. They may use electroacupuncture depending on your condition and comfort level, in order to aid in increasing the rate of hormone release, or other needling techniques/styles.
+As part of a treatment with Dr. Chen or Dr. Wong you can generally expect that they will be treating a musculoskeletal injury and this treatment is probably a part of their treatment plan for your chiropractic care (which can include a variety of soft-tissue treatment methods including Active Release, Function Range Conditioning, Graston, etc.) – ie: reducing inflammation, treating osteoarthritis, pain, etc. They may use electroacupuncture depending on your condition and comfort level, in order to aid in increasing the rate of hormone release, or other needling techniques/styles.

 As part of your Acupuncture treatment with Erik, you can also expect a variety of techniques including Cupping, Gua Sha (similar to the Graston technique), or looking at your personal dietary and general routines in addition to various needling techniques/styles or electroacupuncture.
 Chinese Herbal Supplements may also be prescribed to aid in your treatment, though Erik typically aims to treat through dietary changes as opposed to supplementation.